Best Motorcycle Helmet Speakers with Bluetooth, Tested (Sound, Volume)

 In fact since the Cardo external units are waterproof, you could even use a Cardo Spirit plus the 45mm JBL kit for extreme sports like skiing, snowboarding and snowmobiling – though the speakers themselves are not waterproof.

-If you’re really shredding it and want an entirely waterproof setup, take a look at the Syphon SoundPro near the bottom of this post.
+If you’re out there skiing or snowboarding, really shredding it and want an entirely waterproof setup, take a look at the Syphon SoundPro.
 Those speakers themselves are also waterproof, the cords are reinforced, and the unit is easy to slip in and out of different helmets.
-Choice is yours.
+Perfect system for extreme sports, just not the best option for motorcycling specifically.

 The Best Bluetooth Speakers for Motorcycle Helmet